Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Convergence Rate Analysis

 \section{Convergence Rate Analysis}

 This section provides an estimation error analysis for generalized Riesz regression.
 We model the Riesz representer $\alpha_0$ by

-where $\zeta$ is a continuously differentiable and globally Lipschitz link function, and $f$ is a base model.
-Note that unlike Section~\ref{sec:automaticcovariatebalancing}, we do not restrict $f$ to be a linear model.
+where $\zeta^{-1}$ is continuously differentiable and globally Lipschitz in its second argument, uniformly in $x \in \calX$, and $f$ is a base model.
+Unlike Section~\ref{sec:automaticcovariatebalancing}, we do not restrict $f$ to be a linear model.
 For example, in addition to linear models $\bmphi(X)^\top \bmbeta$, we can use random forests, neural networks, and other models for $f$.
 In this section, we consider the case where we use RKHS methods and neural networks for $f$.